 Our Executive Board

 Annabelle has always believed that the youth is the hope of the nation.
 Currently working through multiple community organizations, she is an active advocate for social justice.
 Annabelle hopes CAPE will inspire teens to raise their voices and take action in their communities.
-She aspires to study marketing and film production.
+She aspires to study business marketing and communications.
 Some of her hobbies include playing guitar and combating retail therapy.

 Ever since her first volunteer opportunity for a local election campaign, Yena has been heavily involved in community service, having volunteered for various politicians and organizations.
 She is a passionate advocate for social justice and combating apathy, and founded CAPE in hopes that it will help amplify young voices.
 She hopes to study political science in the future and loves history, fashion, and music.